Originally published on the

 months.
 I ended up getting 1 permit winner.
 I made friends with application

-co-authored the medical marijuana act.
-I still get calls even though round
+writing companies.
+I still get calls even though round 1 is over.

 What are your current main areas of focus